sravan546/codetest/README.md

   <h3>Assumptions</h3>
   <ol type="a">
 <li>When null or empty I assumed output to be null and empty string respectively and length will be 0.</li>
-    <li>When input is other than english language it simply processes it as english sentence .</li>
+    <li>When input is other than English language it simply processes it as English sentence .</li>
     <li>When sentence has more than one longest word then findLongestWord() only returns first longest word in  a  sentence. </li>
    <li>However I have created bonus method called findAllLongestWord() where it will give all the longest words.
 I kept it as separate method because time complexity varies for both methods.</li>
 <li>I have also created bonus concise versions of above exercises called findLongestWordConcise() and findAllLongestWordsConcise().
 These methods are concise but space complexity increased.</li>